maxbrixner/mrkr2/README.md

 A tool to label pages, blocks and text within images and PDF files.

-The backend is based on FastAPI and the frontend uses WebComponents written in TypeScript.
+The backend is built with FastAPI, and the frontend uses WebComponents written in TypeScript.

 ## 1. Getting Started with Development 🚀

-### 1.1 Setup Environment
+### 1.1.
+Set Up the Environment

 Create a virtual environment and install the dependencies: